 A dynamic and ambitious policy

 Transport is a sector of vital importance to Europe.
 It comprises one of the EU’s most significant fields of action and has a major impact on social and environmental wellbeing in both cities and rural areas.
+A large number of the Transport, Energy, Infrastructure and the Information Society (TEN) Section's opinions each year relate to transport.

 Involving civil society actors